Professional Teeth Whitening vs At-Home Kits: What Actually Works?

 Suitability

-A dentist evaluates your teeth first, ensuring whitening is professionally supervised to minimise sensitivity.
+A dentist evaluates your teeth first, so that whitening is professionally supervised to help minimise sensitivity.
 At-home users do not have this assessment, which increases the risk of whitening over decay, cracks, or gum issues.

 When At-Home Whitening Kits Might Be Suitable

 At-home whitening can still play a role when expectations are realistic.
-Kits may suit patients with mild discolouration or those wanting a small improvement rather than dramatic results.
+Kits may suit patients with mild discolouration or those wanting a small improvement rather than a major change.
 They can also maintain brightness after a professional whitening treatment.

 Budget-conscious patients may also prefer starting with an at-home kit, but they should be aware that the results will be limited compared to in-clinic whitening.